hrbrmstr/mactheknife/README.md

   - `kernel_state`: Retrieve kernel state information
   - `logger`: Log a message to the macOS logging system (searchable from Console.app)
+  - `mdls`: Return a data frame of macOS Spotlight Metadata Attributes for the specified paths
   - `read_dsstore`: Read a .DS\_Store from a file/URL
   - `read_plist`: Read a macOS property list file
   - `resolve_alias`: Resolve macOS Alias Files to POSIX path strings